-I’ve been traveling with a pair of Luna barefoot sandals for over a year now, wearing them for running, hiking, and everyday use.
-This is my review.
+I’ve been traveling the world with a pair of Luna barefoot sandals for over 7-years, wearing them for trail running, easy hikes, and the beach.
+Here’s why I love them!

-Research is starting to show that heavy over-padded footware actually helps contribute to shin splints, knee injuries, and back problems.
-Luna Sandals offer a fantastic lightweight & minimalist alternative to running sneakers.
+Research is starting to show that heavy, overly-padded footwear actually contribute to shin splints, knee injuries, and back problems.

 You may or may not already know about the barefoot running movement.
-But it’s really taken off in the last 5 years.
-People from all over the world are re-discovering the benefits of running with minimal footware (or none at all).
+But it’s really taken off in the last few years.

-Without extra padding in the heel, we’re able to run naturally.
-The way we were made to.
-Striking the ground with the ball of our foot rather than the heel.
+Walking and running the way humans were made to.
+Striking the ground with the ball of your foot rather than with the heel.

-So I got into the action a few years ago with a pair of Vibram Five Fingers.
-While I enjoyed the benefits of the Vibrams, they had a smell problem and stood out a bit too much for my tastes.
+I got into the action a few years ago with a pair of Vibram Five Fingers.
+While I enjoyed the benefits of the funny-looking Vibrams, they would get smelly quickly, and stood out a bit too much for my tastes.
 Especially in foreign countries.

-A friend and fellow long-term traveler Richard Garcia recommended I check out a pair of Luna Sandals.
+A friend of mine, and fellow long-term traveler, recommended I check out a pair of Luna Sandals.
 They were created by a guy named Barefoot Ted.

 So what do I think of them?